DataONEorg/Education/_lessons/lessons/01_management/index.md

 .one-third[ ![](images/lesson01-pptimages/image34.jpeg)
 *Source: CC Image by ruffin_Ready on Flickr* ]

 .two-third[In preparation for a Resource Management Plan, an office discovered 14 duplicate GPS inventories of roads.
-However, because none of the inventories had enough metadata, it was impossible to know which inventory was best or if any of the inventories actually met their requirements. ]
+However, because none of the inventories had enough metadata, it was impossible to know which inventory was best or if any of the inventories actually met their requirements.

-.full-width[**Solution:**  Re-Inventory roads
+**Solution:**  Re-Inventory roads
 **Cost:** Estimated 9 work months/inventory
         @$4,000/wm
         (14 inventories = $504,000)